Gitty-McHubface/sdc-project2/README.md

 ![alt text][dl_1] ![alt text][dl_2] ![alt text][dl_3] ![alt text][dl_4]
 ![alt text][dl_5] ![alt text][dl_6] ![alt text][dl_7] ![alt text][dl_8]

-The model should not have any problem classifying any of these images.
+The model should not have any problem classifying these images.
 All of these images contain a straight-on perspective and are high contrast.
 Clearly I was biased when selecting them.
-Many of the images in the original data set have terrible contrast and are difficult for me to determine what class they belong to.
+Many of the images in the original data set have terrible contrast and are difficult to see what class they belong to.

 Here are the results of the prediction: